 This fully online program prepares you to be knowledgeable in finance, law, and administration of special education programs and leads you to Indiana licensure.
 The license will prepare you for leadership roles in special education at schools and at the district level.

 If you hold a master’s degree.
 Since you hold a master’s degree, you’re well on your way to earning this 36-credit license.

-If you currently hold or are working on a master’s degree, you can become licensed as a director of exceptional needs.
-This online program prepares candidates to be knowledgeable in the areas of finance, law, and administration of special education programs and leads to Indiana licensure.
-Out-of-state residents should discuss requirements with your state’s board of education prior to beginning this program.
-Completion of this program does not ensure licensure in other states.
+If you are an out-of-state resident, you should discuss requirements with your state’s board of education prior to beginning this program.
+Completion of this program does not ensure licensure in states other than Indiana.

-Note: If you wish to complete this program as a master’s degree and a licensing program combined, you must meet all criteria for a master’s and be accepted through the special education department and our Graduate School.
-Completion of the courses below will not guarantee a master’s degree will be granted, unless you have been accepted into the master’s degree program.
+If you do not hold a master’s degree.
+You can complete the master of arts in special education while taking courses to fulfill the license requirements.
+You must meet all criteria for a master’s and be accepted through the Department of Special Education and our Graduate School.
+Completion of the courses below do not guarantee the granting of the master’s degree, unless you have been accepted into the master’s degree program.

 - Two years of teaching experience in special education at an accredited school or schools.
-This must be verified in the form of a letter by your employing school system and submitted to our office prior to or at the time of application for this license.
+This must be verified in the form of a letter from your employing school system and submitted to our office prior to, or at the time of, application for this license.

 - CPR, AED, Heimlich maneuver, and suicide prevention training